Trust services: enabling secure electronic services

 - if the private key related to the signatory’s public key is located in a qualified electronic signature creation device (QSCD), an appropriate indication of this, at least in a form suitable for automated processing.

-In Finland, qualified certificates for electronic signatures are provided by the Population Register Centre.
+In Finland, qualified certificates for electronic signatures are provided by the the Digital and Population Data Services Agency.
 These qualified certificates are included, for example, in personal identity cards issued by the police and in organisation cards used by the different organisations.
 The chip used in these cards is also a QSCD that complies with the eIDAS Regulation.
 In addition to the signature certificate, the cards always include an identification certificate for strong electronic identification.

 Certificate for electronic seal